WooCommerce vs Shopify: Who Comes Out On Top? (2022)

 - You are planning on setting up a large-scale online shop, or a complex retail business

 - You want to have full control over the hosting, security, and other features of your site

 If you feel like WooCommerce is the better option for you, you can go ahead and set up a WooCommerce online store right now with one of Bluehost’s WooCommerce hosting plans backed by a 30-day money-back guarantee.

 Our last verdict in this WooCommerce vs. Shopify competition is that Shopify takes a slight edge in the overall battle and is the winner.
-To use Shopify is easier and faster, and it contains excellent ecommerce tools, and includes hosting, security, domain, and customer support, all in straightforward premium plans.
+Using Shopify is easier and faster.
+It contains excellent eCommerce tools, includes hosting, security, domain, and customer support, all in straightforward premium plans.

 Shopify vs. WooCommerce: FAQs